glidernet/onglide/readme.md

 ## Running

 - start database
-- start the OGN processor (onglide_ogn.pl) this will fetch data into the database and send on websocket
+- start the OGN processor (bin/onglide_ogn.pl) this will fetch data into the database and send on websocket
 - start the application (yarn next start)
 - start webserver